csomh/MoneyTracker/FEATURES.md

 and you can control by passing some fancy commands and parameters to it.

 Something
-Let's see how it works!
+Let's see how it works if I edit this!

 To track your spendings and incomes, you use a wallet, which starts with an initial amount.
 Each spending and income is recorded in this wallet, and